bayoxx/Cohort-analysis-BigQuery-Spreadsheet-/README.md

 ### **Project Title**: **Cohort Analysis for Weekly Subscription Retention**

 **Objective**:
-To analyze subscription churn and retention patterns on a weekly basis to identify early indicators of customer behavior and potential areas for improvement.
+To analyze subscription churn and retention patterns on a weekly basis to identify early indicators of customer behaviour and potential areas for improvement.
 This analysis aims to provide actionable insights that can enhance customer retention and reduce churn.

 **Background**:
 The Product Manager raised concerns that monthly retention analysis might overlook critical trends, potentially missing valuable insights.
 Therefore, a weekly cohort analysis was conducted to monitor how many subscribers remained active each week from the start of their subscription up to six weeks.